Pylons/pyramid/docs/narr/hooks.rst

    config.add_notfound_view(notfound)

-Replace ``helloworld.views.notfound`` with a reference to the :term:`view callable` you want to use to represent the Not Found view.
+Replace ``helloworld.views.notfound`` with a reference to the :term:`view callable` you want to use to represent the Not Found View.
 The :term:`not found view` callable is a view callable like any other.

 If your application instead uses :class:`pyramid.view.view_config` decorators